gvwilson/sensibleadventures/nardica/nardica.md

 "But what happened?"
 Iffy asked as she fell into step beside him.
 "Was someone really tryin' to break into your room?
-Did you get punched or somethin'?
+Did you get punched up?
 An' what's wrong with your leg?"

 "Oh, everything had mostly sorted itself out by the time I got there," Wales said vaguely.
+"And my leg's bothered me for years.
+I keep meaning to get it looked at, but there never seems to be time."
+He slowed for a moment and repeated,
+"There never seems to be time."
+Then he looked at Iffy and brightened.
+"Anyway,
-"Is the ship ready to go?
+is the ship ready to go?
-And when is dinner?
+And what's for dinner?
 I'm starving."

 Uncle Jack didn't wait for Wales to stow his meager belongings